muratk5n/thirdwave/en/tweets/2022/week05.md

 ---

-H2 Fuel News: "Hydrogen refuelling network to be developed in the US by Daimler Truck, NextEra, LLC, and BlackRock"
+H2 View: "Hydrogen refuelling network to be developed in the US by Daimler Truck, NextEra, LLC, and BlackRock"

 ---